 If you currently find yourself in the serious predicament of being unemployed, trust me, I've been there.
 It aint pretty.
 I've had a lot of time to ponder this question.
 I don't think anyone would argue that the prospect of the economy returning to normal in the near future is a foregone conclusion.

-It may surprise you to learn that the true cost of being unemployed has lasting repercussions on your past, present and future employability which you cannot even begin to fathom until you really break it down.
+It may surprise you to learn that the true cost of being unemployed has lasting repercussions on your past, present and future employability which you cannot even begin to grasp until you really break it down.

-It's widely acknowledged by recruiters fact that each month that goes by without finding a job makes it that much harder to get back into the game.
-Most job seekers accept this line of reasoning but still don't understand the true extent of the "hurt" until it's spelled out for them by someone who's experienced the job drought first-hand – or a high-priced outplacement firm for whom unemployed executive is their next meal.
+It's widely acknowledged by recruiters that each month that goes by without finding a job makes it that much harder to get back into the game.
+Most job seekers accept this line of reasoning on its face but still don't understand the true extent of the "hurt" until it's spelled out for them by someone who's experienced the job drought first-hand – or a high-priced outplacement firm for whom unemployed executive is their next meal.

 Let me save you the expense.
 According to the U.S. Department of Labor (Bureau of Labor Statistics), just four years ago, the average time it takes an executive to land a new job is 10 weeks.
 These were the statistics before the economy took a turn for the worse and it's probably safe to assume that those rates have worsened considerably.
 Furthermore, 92% of all people who have been out of work for more than 12 months have had to accept a pay cut when they found a new job.

-Gross Costs of Unemployment
+Adding Up the Gross Costs of Unemployment

 There's a quick and dirty formula you can use to calculate the true, total costs of unemployment.
 Apply it to yourself and see if it offers a fresh insight into your situation.